Vitla: Geography

 The soil is very fertile as Vitla is located on the foothills of Western Ghats, and rivers flow carrying along the rich minerals from the inland, thus making it a perfect place for agriculture.
+The town is one of the richest areca-growing areas in the country.
 Vitla is surrounded by hills covered in native vegetation, rocks & hills, the geography also includes flat lands used for agriculture of Areca, rubber, coconut & rice fields.
 The prominent hills are found via Mangaluru road in a place called Kelinja and Kodapadav.
 Kalenjimale Forest is spread across the region from Vitla Town to Kanyana & from Ukkuda to Salethur.
 There is a river beside Kalenjimale that finally flows into the Arabian Sea, the river is seasonal, will be dry during the summer and will be overflowing during peak monsoon season.
 The best of views of Kalenjimale can be found on the left side beside Vitla-Salethur road.
 And there are few flat lands between the forests which has the clearest of night skies in Bantwal Taluk, it can be best visible after pre-monsoon showers when the air is clean and fresh.
 On a clear day, the Kundremukh peak can also be visible from the hills of Kanyana.